GLWalker/WS5-WP-Helper/README.md

 # WS5-WP-Helper
-A small plugin with simple WrdPress tweaks
+A small plugin with simple WordPress tweaks
 Allows WordPress jQuery version to be loaded VIA CDN with local fallback.
 If theme uses Font Awesome, then only one instance of font awesome will be allowed, and served from CDN Admin "Visit Site" link opens in new tab.